 - Cost of porting your existing phone number is higher than its competitors (this fee is waived if you subscribe to Ooma’s Premier Service)

-- Cost of Ooma Premier Service offsets the free aspect of the Ooma Telo service (but you get a lot more phone features and you can make unlimited free calls to the US).
+- The cost of Ooma Premier Service offsets the free aspect of the Ooma Telo service (but you get a lot more phone features and you can make unlimited free calls to the US).

-- Long list of additional features are available.
+- A long list of additional features is available.
 But, you have to pay extra monthly for Ooma Premier Service.

 - Only one phone jack is available via VoIP Phone Adapter.